 If your child has a warm and positive relationship with you, they’re less likely to get involved in bullying others.
 And when your family sets rules, boundaries and standards for the way you treat each other, it helps to build strong relationships in your family.
 This can go a long way towards helping your child grow into a well-adjusted, considerate and caring adult.

 Where to get extra help to stop teenagers bullying

-Some children might need extra help to stop bullying and learn how to treat other children respectfully.
+Some teenagers might need extra help to stop bullying and learn how to treat other children respectfully.
 Counselling can help if your child is having trouble with self-esteem, anger or impulse control.

-If the bulling is happening at school, you can ask the school about support.
+If the bullying is happening at school, you can ask the school about support.
 You can start by speaking to your child’s teachers, principal, school psychologist, school counsellor or guidance officer.

 Your child can also see a mental health professional who isn’t associated with their school.
 To do this, you’ll need a referral from your GP.

-Your child can get Medicare rebates for up to 20 sessions with a mental health professional.
+Your child can get Medicare rebates for up to 10 sessions with a mental health professional.
 You can also get Medicare rebates for visits to a paediatrician or psychiatrist.
-Your child will need a mental health treatment plan to claim these rebates.
+Your child will need a Mental Health Treatment Plan to claim these rebates.
 You can speak to your child’s GP about making a plan.